Thiocyanogen: History

 Berzelius first proposed that thiocyanogen ought exist as part of his radical theory, but the compound's isolation proved problematic.
 Liebig pursued a wide variety of synthetic routes for the better part of a century, but, even with Wöhler's assistance, only succeeded in producing a complex mixture with the proportions of thiocyanic acid.
 In 1861, Linnemann generated appreciable quantities of thiocyanogen from a silver thiocyanate suspension in diethyl ether and excess iodine, but misidentified the minor product as sulfur iodide cyanide (ISCN).
 Indeed, that reaction suffers from competing equilibria attributed to the weak oxidizing power of iodine; the major product is sulfur dicyanide.
 The following year, Schneider produced thiocyangen from silver thiocyanate and disulfur dichloride, but the product disproportionated to sulfur and trisulfur dicyanides.

 The subject then lay fallow until the 1910s, when Niels Bjerrum began investigating gold thiocyanate complexes.
 Some eliminated reductively and reversibly, whereas others appeared to irreversibly generate cyanide and sulfate salt solutions.
 Understanding the process required reanalyzing the decomposition of thiocyanogen using the then-new techniques of physical chemistry.
 Bjerrum's work revealed that water catalyzed thiocyanogen's decomposition via hypothiocyanous acid.
 Moreover, the oxidation potential of thiocyanogen appeared to be 0.769 V, slightly greater than iodine but less than bromine.
-In 1919, Söderbäck successfully isolated stable thiocyanogen from oxidation of oxidation of plumbous thiocyanate with bromine.
+In 1919, Söderbäck successfully isolated stable thiocyanogen from oxidation of plumbous thiocyanate with bromine.